8 Ways to Get the Most for Your Money When Buying an Engagement Ring

 1. Be strategic with the setting.

 If your budget won't allow for that larger stone you have your eye on, don't worry.
 You can actually create the illusion of additional carats by choosing a halo setting (a circle of smaller stones around the center stone).
-Not only can this type of setting make the stone in the middle look bigger, it can also completely change the appearance of the diamond by giving it a vintage look that will stand out from an everyday solitaire.
+Not only can this type of setting make the stone in the middle look bigger, it can also completely change the appearance of the diamond by giving it a vintage look.

 2. Pick a prong.